 'Off Frame: Revolution Until Victory' ('Kharej Al-Itar aw Thawra Hata el Nasser'): Film Review

-This documentary by Mohanad Yaqubi looks at the struggle of the Palestinian people to produce and find their own image(s).
+Mohanad Yaqubi's documentary looks at the struggle of the Palestinian people to produce and find their own image(s).

 A fascinating and necessary nonfiction film, Off Frame: Revolution Until Victory (Kharej Al-Itar aw Thawra Hata el Nasser) looks at the struggles of the Palestinians through their own eyes.
 Director Mohanad Yaqubi relies on rarely seen footage from the Palestine Film Unit, a group founded in the 1960s that wanted to document the Palestinian revolution on film, and contrasts this raw material with excerpts from other sources as well as a glimpse of modern-day Palestine.

-Presented without additional commentary (though sometimes enhanced by excellent foley work), much of this footage will gain additional resonance only for audiences that will have some familiarity with the situation in the Middle East over the last seven decades.
-The school-going adult women, for example, practically all had their heads uncovered back in the day, for example, while old photos of Palestinian fighters of all ages ago show them smiling, the very opposite of the videos of the severe fighters of IS we get to see nowadays.
+Presented without additional commentary (though sometimes enhanced by excellent foley work), much of this footage will gain additional resonance only for audiences who have some familiarity with the situation in the Middle East over the last seven decades.
+The school-going adult women, for example, practically all had their heads uncovered back in the day, while old photos of Palestinian fighters of all ages show them smiling, the very opposite of the videos of the severe fighters of the Islamic State we get to see nowadays.

-Some of Off Frame clearly consists of material from Western broadcasters in what looks like the 1960s and 1970s and some famous faces pop up, including Vanessa Redgrave and Jean-Luc Godard (the latter’s pro-Palestinian 1970 documentary Jusqu’à la victoire partially inspired this film’s moniker; the French filmmaker would recycle some of the material from that film for his 1976 feature Here and Elsewhere).
+Some of Off Frame clearly consists of material from Western broadcasters in what looks like the 1960s and 1970s and some famous faces pop up, including Vanessa Redgrave and Jean-Luc Godard (the latter’s pro-Palestinian 1970 documentary Jusqu’a la victoire partially inspired this film’s moniker; the French filmmaker later recycled some of the material from that film for his 1976 feature Here and Elsewhere).
 These nuggets offer valuable contextual material but also dilute the film’s main idea, which is to try and create an image of the last six decades or so of Palestinian life and struggles using their own images.
-Whether Yaqubi finally succeeds in his lofty tusk is thus somewhat hard to assess.
+Whether Yaqubi finally succeeds in his lofty task is thus somewhat hard to assess.